 - Accepted: Only glass bottles and jars are acceptable.

 Products that are never accepted

-- Included but not limited to: Batteries, foam products, plastic wrappers, cigarette lighters, VHS tapes, pens, markers, cables, wires, and cassettes.
+- Including but not limited to batteries, foam products, plastic wrappers, cigarette lighters, VHS tapes, pens, markers, cables, wires, and cassettes.

 These kinds of standards imply that the city of New York’s administration is working to create a strong recycling culture among its permanent residents.
 They are also wanting to make an impact on tourists and improve the recycling culture around New York City.
 However, this tremendous number of residents and visitors means a tremendous amount of garbage.
 Studies have shown that only one-fifth of the trash New Yorkers produce is recycled in 2020, and if everything was properly sorted and recycled, 68 percent of residential trash and 75 percent of commercial trash would not be in landfills.
 So what does this mean for New Yorkers today?
 (Source)

 It is suggested that statistics like this were not taken lightly by the NYC Department of Sanitation.
 In 2022, all residents and institutions that receive recycling services, which should be everyone according to the New York State Solid Management Act of 1988, are required to sort their trash for recycling purposes.
 This also applies to food and waste management, not just traditional trash.
 (Source)

 When it comes to food management in New York City, there are drop-off composting stations across the city.
 However, before visiting a drop-off site, you must confirm station hours and what they are accepted by checking the NYC Department of Sanitation composting resources.

 Here is a list of foods that are generally applicable or not accepted for local drop-off sites as well as what must be done during food separation at home.

 Accepted food sources